jmcheon/deep_learning_specialization/Course4/week3/README.md

 Sliding windows detection is a technique used in object detection where a fixed-size window moves across the image to identify objects.

 1. **Window initialization**: A square or rectangular window of a specific size is defined
-2. **Sliding the window**: The window is moved across the image in a systematic manner, staring from the upper-left corner, typecally both horizontally and vertically
+2. **Sliding the window**: The window is moved across the image in a systematic manner, staring from the upper-left corner, typically both horizontally and vertically
 3. **Classification**: At each position, the content within the window is extracted and passed through a classifier (ConvNet) to determine if an object is present and, if so, what type it is
 4. **Output**: The locations of detected objects are recorded, with bounding boxes around the identified objects

-We start this process with smaller window size then repeat it by increasing the window size.
+We start this process with a smaller window size and then repeat it by increasing the window size.

 #### Disadvantage: Computational Cost
 you're cropping out so many different square regions in the image and running each of them independently through a ConvNet

-One of the disadvantages of sliding window approach is its high computational cost.
+One of the disadvantages of the sliding window approach is its high computational cost.

 - **Multiple Crop Operations**: The technique involves cropping numerous overlapping regions from the image.
 Each cropped image is treated as an independent input to the classifier
 - **Redundant Computations**: Since many of the cropped windows may contain similar or overlapping content, the classifier processes redundant information multiple times.